 When it’s 4 a.m., and you’re trembling–lying awake, too scared to do anything.
-When the rest of the world is in deep sleep, and you know you’re alone, trying to fight the voices while you wish there were someone there; someone there to be with you through the intensity.
+When the rest of the world is in deep sleep, and you know you’re alone, trying to fight the voices while you wish there were someone there; someone there to be with you through the intensity of it all.
 You crawl out of bed and go to the kitchen to eat something that will help calm you down.
 It helps a little, but the fear is still there–you’re still alone in the dark.
 You do your best to keep your mind focused on more beautiful things.
-Things that don’t make your heart beat faster than normal; things that don’t make you anxious.
+Things that don’t make your heart beat faster than normal.
+Things that don’t make you anxious.
 You struggle–it’s harder than it used to be.
-Nowadays you get anxious about even the most irrelevant details.
+Nowadays you get anxious about even the most irrelevant things.
 You quit school a week ago because it was making the symptoms worse.
 Now you’re falling behind schedule, and you’re not sure which resulting pressure is worse.
 You’re not sure what to do.